9Point8 Fall Line Review

-We tested it primarily in the vertical position mounted on the left side of our handlebar which worked well.
-In this position, the lever is similar in size and shape to the KS LEV Integra and the Thomson Elite Covert levers, although the 9point8 remote is a little larger and slightly easier to find with your thumb.
+We tested it primarily in the vertical position mounted on the left side of our handlebar, which worked well.
 The remote of the Fall Line requires some of the least force to actuate of all the dropper posts we tested, making it very easy to press when you want your seat down or coming back up.
-We were also impressed with the included 1x adapter, as we've never seen a remote design that could be run vertically, horizontally, and in 1x shifter style.
+We were also impressed with the included 1x adapter, as we've never seen a remote design that could be run vertically, horizontally, and in a 1x shifter style.

 We tested the 1x adapter setup on our side-by-side dropper post test apparatus, and also out on the trail for over a week.
 The positioning of the lever felt fantastic, and the remote maintained its smooth and easy actuation feel.

-Our 150mm test post in a 31.6mm diameter weighed in at 617g including the cable, housing, and remote.
-Not the lightest in the test, but only about 40g heavier than the lightest post in our test selection, the KS LEV Integra.
+Our 150mm test post in a 31.6mm diameter weighed in at 617g, including the cable, housing, and remote.
+Not the lightest in the test, but only about 40g heavier than the lightest post in our test selection.
 We consider the weight of the Fall Line to be the sweet spot for dropper post weight as four posts in the test weighed within a 12g range of the 9point8.
 We even did a quick calculation and determined that the weight of the post in grams per millimeter of travel is 4.11g/mm.
 Again, this is the lighter side of the middle of the pack in terms of weight.

 Ease of Setup